 Monoammonium phosphate prices

-Mosaic (MOS), PotashCorp (POT), Israel Chemicals (ICL), and Agrium (AGU) produce phosphate fertilizers and are affected by falling fertilizer prices.
-You could consider investing in the SPDR S&P North American Natural Resources ETF (NANR), which invests about 1.6% of its portfolio in MOS.
-In the next part of this series, we’ll look at prices for potash fertilizers, the third key crop nutrient besides nitrogen and phosphate.
+Mosaic (MOS), PotashCorp (POT), Israel Chemicals (ICL), and Agrium (AGU) produce phosphate fertilizers.
+Falling fertilizer prices impact these companies.
+For indirect exposure to these companies, you can consider the VanEck Vectors Agribusiness ETF (MOO) (COMP-INDEX).
+MOO invests about one-third of its portfolio in agricultural chemicals.
+In the next part, we’ll look at the prices for potash fertilizers, the third key crop nutrient after nitrogen and phosphate.